3K0CRYPT/senior-year/OS 442/mem-sim/googletest/googletest/docs/Primer.md

 But maybe you think that writing all those main() functions is too much work?
 We agree with you completely and that's why Google Test provides a basic implementation of main().
 If it fits your needs, then just link your test with gtest\_main library and you are good to go.

 ## Important note for Visual C++ users ##
 If you put your tests into a library and your `main()` function is in a different library or in your .exe file, those tests will not run.
-The reason is a [bug](https://connect.microsoft.com/feedback/viewfeedback.aspx?FeedbackID=244410&siteid=210) in Visual C++.
-When you define your tests, Google Test creates certain static objects to register them.
-These objects are not referenced from elsewhere but their constructors are still supposed to run.
-When Visual C++ linker sees that nothing in the library is referenced from other places it throws the library out.
-You have to reference your library with tests from your main program to keep the linker from discarding it.
-Here is how to do it.
-Somewhere in your library code declare a function:
+The reason is a [bug](https:
 ```
 __declspec(dllexport) int PullInMyLibrary() { return 0; }
 ```